 As the only international organ competition in the Americas in 2008, the event offered a diverse programme of activities to help the public discover a fascinating repertoire that spans over five centuries of music, all presented on high-quality instruments and in venues of immense architectural beauty.
 The 2008 CIOC was the first international organ competition to show the competitors, as they played, on large screens in front of the audience.
 Enhanced by these screens, as well as by the innate surround-sound quality of the organ, the Canadian International Organ Competition provided the public with a unique concert experience.
 Frédéric Champion from France won the First Prize, as well as the Richard Bradshaw Audience Prize, a $5,000 award from the Dane and Polly Bales Foundation, a career management contract with Karen MacFarlane Artists, and the present CD recording with ATMA Classique.

-The Competition returned to Montreal in 2014 with unparalleled prizes and a prestigious jury of nine presided over by John Grew, Artistic Director of the CIOC. the CIOC continues to promote the organ as a major instrument in Canada's musical heritage, as well as contributes to the development of organ music through the talent of young organists.
-Past prizewinners Frédéric Champion (France, 2008), Christian Lane (USA, 2011) and David Baskeyfield (UK, 2014) act as the organisation’s ambassadors during concert tours in North America, Europe and Asia.
+The Competition returned to Montreal in 2014 with unparalleled prizes and a prestigious jury of nine presided over by John Grew, Artistic Director of the CIOC.
+The CIOC continues to promote the organ as a major instrument in Canada’s musical heritage, as well as contributes to the development of organ music through the talent of young organists.
+Past prizewinners Frédéric Champion (France, 2008), Christian Lane (USA, 2011), David Baskeyfield (UK, 2014) and Alcee Chriss III (USA, 2017) act as the organization’s ambassadors during concert tours in North America, Europe and Asia.